 It reminds me of that feeling when you enter your sophomore year in high school, that air of confidence that comes with having a year under your belt and a spot one rung higher on the social ladder.
 FROM season 2 gives us a similar perspective.
 We feel smarter than we did last season.
 We are insiders now!

 Get ready to watch the new arrivals try to come to terms with unbelievable tales of monsters that come out at night.
 Some will get on board quickly.
 Others will test the boundaries.

 But don’t get too comfortable

 Yes, we have a leg up on the newbies, but get ready for new threats and more horror.
 I venture to say that some may be watching through their fingers even more in season 2.
 It also becomes uncomfortable when loyalties are tested among usual allies.

 The show’s world view expands in season 2 both physically and ideologically.
-We will follow Victor and Tabitha underground.
-Find out where Boyd actually ends up after entering the farway tree?
+We will follow Victor and Tabitha underground and find out where Boyd actually ends up after entering the faraway tree.
 We will see people, places and things that we have never seen before.
 There will be new speculation and new fears.